 To help pediatric care providers and designers drive this, we’ve compiled our top five experiential insights and opportunities.

-1. INSIGHT: Kids & Parents Crave Time Optimization
+1. INSIGHT: Kids & Parents Crave Time Optimisation

 Kids and parents would prefer not to have healthcare experiences at all.
-While this is unavoidable for most, designing experiences with this in mind means making every moment valuable and every interaction optimized.
+While this is unavoidable for most, designing experiences with this in mind means making every moment valuable and every interaction optimised.